mondeja/project-config/docs/reference/styling.rst

 * ``extends`` (optional if ``rules`` is specified)
 * ``plugins`` (optional)

 At least one rule or extension is required to be a valid style.
+At least one rule must be collected after styles extension to be a collected valid style.

 **********************
 ``rules`` (`object[]`)